-In the case of formal meetings conducted in accordance with this Article, the management official will delay the meeting until a steward is available if circumstances (e.g., workload, employee safety) permit.
-The chapter and managers are encouraged to discuss possible ways to resolve scheduling conflicts.
+In the case of formal discussions conducted in accordance with this Article, the management official will delay the discussion until a steward is available if circumstances (e.g., workload, employee safety) permit.
+The Chapter and managers are encouraged to discuss possible ways to resolve scheduling conflicts.